The Lieutenant and the Lady

 Spying upon the happy couple however, wasn’t beneath her?

 Stooping lower, she tilted her head at an awkward angle to better watch Julian and Miss Trudeau.
 Hopefully no one observed her antics.
-Likely, that uncouthness reported to Heath as well.
+Likely, that uncouthness would be reported to Heath as well.

 Blaire’s dashed height proved a nuisance even in this, and no doubt her curiosity would result in a cricked neck.
 She pulled her mouth to one side, considering the handsome pair.